Spectral Bounds for the Connectivity of Regular Graphs with Given Order: Introduction

 \subsubsection{Main contributions}

-The aim of the present paper is to investigate what upper bounds on the second-largest eigenvalues of regular simple graphs and multigraphs guarantee a desired vertex- or edge-connectivity.
-In other words, we address the following question:
+The aim of the present paper is to investigate what upper bounds on the second-largest eigenvalues of regular simple graphs and multigraphs of a given order guarantee a desired vertex-connectivity $\kappa(G)$ or edge-connectivity $\kappa'(G)$.
+In other words, we address the following question asked by Mohar (private communication with the fourth author) and alluded to in \cite{CioabaGu2016}: